 Generally, you are looking for an Apple or Windows computer (I cannot decide that for you).

-Generally, people buy Apple computers if you are an app developer, want a nice computer system or are sick of Windows viruses crashes and viruses.
+Generally, people buy Apple computers if you are an app developer, creative, want a nice computer system or are sick of Windows crashes and viruses.

-If you search for a brand laptop long enough you will have add banners follow you around the internet so don’t be in a hurry to buy a laptop (let the discounts come to you).
-Don’t be afraid to ask sales people for discounts.
-All hardware has profit margins and discounts are available is you ask.
+If you search for a brand laptop long enough you will have add banners follow you around the internet so don’t be in a hurry to buy a computer (let the discounts come to you).
+Don’t be afraid to ask vendors for discounts.
+All hardware has profit margins and discounts or freebie throw in’s are usually available.

 Most brand name computer manufacturers have discounted models all year round.
 Just use google and browse the retailer’s website.